 THE HIGH COST OF LIVING

-We live in challenging times with some of us rising to it, but many people struggle to keep up, and are living with tiredness, anxiety, stress, depression and sleeping problems.
+We live in challenging times with many of us living with tiredness, anxiety, stress, depression and sleep problems.

-It seems that this rise in mental health issues over the past years has coincided with a radical change in diets.
-Our diets are no longer the nutrient dense diets of yesteryear but are often made up of processed and refined foods which lack the essential nutrients for our minds and bodies to function in an optimum fashion.
+It seems that this rise in mental health issues over the past years has coincided with a radical change in diet.
+Our diets are no longer the nutrient dense ones of yesteryear but are often made up of processed and refined foods which lack the essential nutrients for our minds and bodies to function optimally.

 Along with this change of diet, we have experienced a change in our environment, and are exposed to more pollution both chemical and social, which our minds and bodies have to process and deal with on a daily basis.

-Depression and anxiety can be caused by a variety of factors such as psychological issues, hormone imbalances or disrupted brain chemicals, and can be triggered by major stress or traumas.
+Depression and anxiety can be caused by a variety of factors such as psychological issues, hormone imbalances or disrupted brain chemicals, and may be triggered by major stress or traumas.

 Hormone imbalances and disrupted brain chemicals can be caused by nutritional deficiencies, and there are specific nutrients that play a positive role in cognitive health.
 So, let’s look at the best supplements for anxiety and depression.